QUICstep: Evaluating connection migration based QUIC censorship circumvention: Background and related work

-\bheading{TLS session resumption.} TLS session resumption has been used as a way to circumvent SNI censorship.
+TLS session resumption has been proposed as a way to circumvent SNI censorship.
 Introduced in TLS 1.2, session resumption reduces the need for clients to conduct handshakes for each TLS connection.
 When a TLS session is first established, the server sends a unique ticket to the client which can be used by the client to resume a TLS session with the server.
-MultiFlow and REDACT propose using session resumption to enable decoy routing \cite{manfredi2018multiflow, devraj2021redact}.
-More recently, BlindTLS proposes establishing a connection to a censored domain through a VPN proxy and resuming the session in plain sight of the censor using TLS session resumption \cite{satija2021blindtls}.
-However, this approach focuses on session resumption in TLS 1.2, and it is not yet clear whether BlindTLS is compatible with session resumption in TLS 1.3.
-In contrast with BlindTLS, our approach is compatible with TLS 1.3 and is designed to be independent of TLS version.
-Moreover, SNI censorship circumvention literature has focused on the traditional TCP setting, and the web's transition to QUIC opens up new research areas.
-Our work is the first to thoroughly investigate how we can leverage QUIC connection migration to circumvent SNI censorship.
+MultiFlow and REDACT propose using session resumption to enable decoy routing~\cite{manfredi2018multiflow, devraj2021redact}.
+More recently, BlindTLS proposes establishing a connection to a censored domain through a VPN proxy and resuming the session in plain sight of the censor with a different SNI using TLS session resumption~\cite{Satija2021a}.
+However, BlindTLS focuses on session resumption in TLS 1.2, and would not work with TLS 1.3 as TLS 1.3 requires that the SNI sent in the resumption handshake matches the SNI associated with the session~\cite{rfc8446}.
+In contrast with BlindTLS, \sysname is compatible with TLS 1.3 and is designed to be independent of TLS version.

-\bheading{CoMPS.} Finally, a QUICstep-like architecture was briefly mentioned by Wang et. al as a potential downstream use case for CoMPS, a connection-migration traffic splitting framework.
-The main purpose of CoMPS was to improve robustness against website fingerprinting, so it was not evaluated for deployment feasibility or performance for the censorship circumvention use case~\cite{wang2022leveraging}.
-In this paper, we implement and evaluate the proof-of-concept, and discuss practical deployment challenges that may arise for circumvention developers.